aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-flattened-pdf/_index.md

 ## Step 2: Set Conversion Options

-Define the options for converting the notebook to PDF.
-Here, we'll set `flatten` to `true` to flatten the PDF:
+Configure the PDF save options.
+Setting `flatten` to `true` ensures the output PDF is flattened.
+This is where the **aspose pdf save options** come into play.

 ```java
 NotebookPdfSaveOptions notebookSaveOptions = new NotebookPdfSaveOptions();
 notebookSaveOptions.setFlatten(true);
 ```

-## Step 3: Save the Notebook as PDF
+## Step 3: Save the Notebook as a Flattened PDF

-Specify the output directory and save the notebook as a PDF with the defined options:
+Define the output file name and invoke the `save` method with the options we just configured.

 ```java
 dataDir = dataDir + "ExportNotebookToPDFAsFlattened_out.pdf";